Who

 The challenge

 Lambeth Council engaged with Gaist after listening to a presentation at a conference in 2019.
 “I was impressed by how Gaist Solutions capture accurate data and tailor their service to each client”, says Mark Eaton, Highways Asset Manager at the London Borough of Lambeth.
-“It was important that we found a way to modernise not only our survey collections, but also find a
+“It was important that we found a way to modernise not only our survey collections, but also find a more effective way to select schemes.
+We need evidence for when councillors or members of the public may challenge on our work.
+Lambeth need to apply robust selection criteria for its highway schemes.
+Gaist Solutions’ presentation represented an opportunity to match engineering knowledge with local priorities,” he adds.

 Also, especially in relation to major schemes, material prices have risen with inflation, but this increase can be surmounted by looking for economies of scale.
 A Schedule of Rates is often priced with different quantity bands.
 Higher quantities are discounted, which means an authority can achieve better value for money when delivering major schemes.